junyilin559/SEINT/README.md

    * `SE(p) invariance/`: Code for implementing point cloud classification tasks.
    * `Cross Space tasks/`: Code for implementing cross-space tasks.
    * `High-dimensional data analysis/`: Code for testing with high-dimensional data.
+   * `time_cost`: Code for testing computational efficiency
    * `Metric consistency/`: Code for metric consistency detection.
 * As a regularization term:
-   * `E3-diffusion/`: Core code for its use as a regularization term in E(3)-equivariant diffusion models.
+   * `Molecule_Generation/`: Core code for its use as a regularization term in E(3)-equivariant diffusion models.
    * `Point-MAE/`: Core code for its use as a regularization term in Point-MAE.

 ## Requirements